usnistgov/nist-mud/test/unittest/README.md

 In order for DNS to work on mininet hosts you should not be using local caching.
 Edit /etc/NetworkManager/NetworkManager.conf and comment out.

         #dns=dnsmasq

-Edit /etc/dnsmasq.conf and set up DHCP addresses for testing:
+For the dhcp test, edit /etc/dnsmasq.conf and set up DHCP addresses for testing:

         no-hosts
         addn-hosts=/etc/dnsmasq.hosts